-Tresha King Hattar along with her 31 years of experience in the public school system also served on the TAVAC Board for eight years, most recently as president.
+Tresha King Hattar along with her 31 years of experience in the public school system has also served on the TAVAC Board for ten years, most recently as president.
 As president of TAVAC she would oversee the mission of the organization, which includes scholarships, professional development and continuing education for transition specialists throughout the state.
 Through organizing professional development conferences, she created the opportunity for networking to occur throughout the state.

 As a Special Educational Administrator, Tresha worked with all levels of students and their parents from PPCD to 18+ Services.
 Because of her presence at the IEP meetings, students received appropriate services in the appropriate setting.
 Preparing students for life after high school by creating realistic post-secondary goals and the plans to achieve them has been her passion for 15 years.

 In her spare time, Tresha enjoys time with her husband, Michael and son, Jordan and she is actively involved with youth in her church congregation.

 My desire was to work with at-risk students who didn’t fit into the traditional educational environment began as a paraprofessional working my way through college.
 Students fell through the cracks because how they learned was either not identified or honored.
 Becoming a classroom teacher allowed me to impact my students’ lives one by one.
 As the department chair at a high school campus I helped classroom teachers teach in a way that met the individual needs of the students.
 Building rapport with parents became much easier when they knew that someone cared about the education of their special needs child.